hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 ## Introduction

-Tailscale is a zero-configuration mesh VPN service that connects your devices in a secure peer-to-peer network (a tailnet) using the WireGuard® protocol.
+Tailscale is a zero-configuration mesh VPN service that connects your devices in a secure peer-to-peer network (a Tailnet) using the WireGuard® protocol.
 It is designed to be easy to set up and works with your existing single sign-on identity (like your Google, Microsoft, or GitHub account) for authentication.
 All data between your devices is end-to-end encrypted using device keys; the Tailscale coordination servers never see your private traffic.

 ### Key Benefits